RAP & RESONANCE: MEASURING SINGLE-EVENT FAN ENGAGEMENT

 How to interpret “event decay” numbers.
 The 1 to 2 area is a positive, yet realistic place to be!

-A perfect 1.0 means that whatever happened was likely a drop in the bucket, for all intents and purposes.
+A perfect 1.0 means that whatever happened was likely drop in the bucket, for all intents and purposes.
 Maybe it was a great marketing/promotion campaign you put on to spark that initial peak, but it probably didn’t change culture forever.
 It’s OK, there only be so many Bohemian Rhapsodies in this world.
 Back to the drawing board.

 Significantly lower than 1 means that what happened may have decreased fan engagement, and significantly higher than 1 means that the event may have increased it.measuring fan engagement